 - Recycle using this handy guide about how to recycle cardboard and the importance behind it.

-- If you’re in NYC check out this very helpful WikiHow article and be sure to search your new address in the Dept. of Sanitation website for when recycling and garbage pickup are scheduled as they will probably differ from your previous residence.
+- If you’re in NYC check out this very helpful WikiHow article and be sure to search your new address on the Dept. of Sanitation website for when recycling and garbage pickup are scheduled as they will probably differ from your previous residence.

 Ready to request a quote?
 Fill out the form on this page, click this link or give us a call!
-As always, thanks for reading and stay tuned for more FlatRate Moving blog posts in the future.
+As always, thanks for reading, and stay tuned for more FlatRate Moving blog posts in the future.